yazhengliu/Convex/README.md

 python train_GCN_$(task).py --data $(dataset)
 ```
 # Provide an explanation
 Once you have a  model, the next step is to provide an explanation.
 You can find the important paths as the explanations.
-Use the following command to obtain the explanation,replaceing $(task) with the node, link or graph.:
+Use the following command to obtain the explanation,replaceing $(task) with the node, link or graph.
+Run the following command can obtain the data in Figure 2 and Figure 3.
 ```bash
 python path_explain_$(task).py --data $(dataset)
 ```